eigerco/polka-storage/RFCs/001-indexer.md

 When a new peer joins, they attempt to establish a connection to one or more bootstrap nodes using their [multiaddrs](https://github.com/libp2p/specs/blob/master/addressing/README.md#multiaddr-in-libp2p).
 The bootstrap node responds by sharing the addresses of other peers it knows about.
 The new peer uses the addresses provided by the bootstrap node to connect to additional peers.
 Over time, the new peer's routing table is populated, allowing it to interact with the network without relying exclusively on the bootstrap nodes.

+Storage providers have a incentive to run bootstrap nodes in the P2P network because it enhances their trustworthiness and visibility within the ecosystem.
+As bootstrap nodes, storage providers aid in peer discovery, enabling new and existing peers to connect more easily to the network.
+This presence not only benefits the network's overall health and connectivity but also reflects positively on the storage provider's reliability and commitment to the decentralized storage ecosystem.
+Trust is critical factor for storage clients selecting which storage provider to store their data.
+A provider that operates a bootstrap node demonstrates that they want to support the broader network, increasing confidence and trustworthiness among clients.
+Bootstrap nodes and contribute to a more seamless user experience by helping ensure that content can be discovered and retrieved efficiently.
+This increase in trustworthiness can lead to increased client adoption and preference for storage providers that operate bootstrap nodes, giving these providers a competitive advantage in the ecosystem.

+Storage providers and bootstrap node operators have an incentive to run an indexer node.
+By running an indexer, these participants contribute directly to the discoverability of content, ensuring that their stored data can be easily located and accessed by clients.
+This active involvement in indexing enhances their reputation and trustworthiness within the ecosystem, as it demonstrates a commitment to supporting the network's functionality and reliability.
+For storage providers, running an indexer reinforces their role as dependable custodians of data, while bootstrap node operators strengthen their reputation as key supporters of the network.

 ### Peer Discovery

 The [identify protocol](https://github.com/libp2p/specs/blob/master/identify/README.md#identify-v100) plays a vital role in peer discovery and establishing communication.
 This protocol allows peers to exchange metadata about themselves upon connection.
 This metadata includes: